jayadityadebnath/mylibrary/docs/index.md

 Just a minute after I felt the strange sizzle, something stomped hardly on the creaky floorboards, every thing was still and cold as well. it held a arrow made of obsidian and on the right was a knife made of wood I looked back and saw someones face I could not recgnise.
-When it turned around it's face looked like no other, but then the fearless Ninjas stepped up to the challange they punched and kept on kicking and kicking and kicking
+When it turned around it's face looked like no other, but then the fearless Ninjas stepped up to the challange they punched and kept on kicking and kicking and kicking but it was up to no use the Ninjas only made it angrier and angrier and angrier.
+Kai started to use his fire power against it's ice power after that I tried to help him with my lightening powers only then the monster started to sqeal and scream